kauralasoo/txrevise/README.md

 	Rscript scripts/prepareAnnotations.R --gtf Homo_sapiens.GRCh38.92.gtf.gz --tags Homo_sapiens.GRCh38.92.transcript_tags.txt --out Homo_sapiens.GRCh38.92.txrevise_annotations.rds

 ### Step 4: Construct transcription events
 Finally, we can use the `constructEvents.R` script to construct alternative transcription events.
 Since the implementation of the various algorithms in txrebvise have currently not been optimised for efficiency, processing the full Ensembl GTF file can take several days.
 However, different genes can trivially processed in parallel.
-To simplify parallel execution, `constructEvents.R` has the `--batch` option that takes as an
+To simplify parallel execution, `constructEvents.R` has the `--batch` option that takes as an input two integers separated by a space.
+For example, '1 2000' would mean that gene would be

 	Rscript scripts/constructEvents.R --annot Homo_sapiens.GRCh38.92.txrevise_annotations.rds --batch '1 2000' --out txrevise_events  --fill TRUE